discordjs/guide/guide/creating-your-bot/configuration-files.md

 }
 ```

-Go back to your main bot file, locate the `const client = new Discord.Client()` line, and add this above it:
+Go back to your main bot file, locate the `const client = new Client()` line, and add this above it:

 ```js
 const config = require('./config.json');